 - Small aerodynamic vehicles like sports cars have it easier than big SUVs and trucks.

 - To make more horsepower, an engine must run faster, make more torque, or both.

 - You can reduce weight in your car by unloading unnecessary items.

-Remember this: Performance depends on many factors, including size, weight, and engine power.
+Remember this: Horsepower and torque aren’t the only factors that will affect a vehicle’s performance.
+Performance depends on many factors, including size, weight, and engine power.

 Just like performance, you should be aware that there’s a direct relationship between torque and horsepower and a vehicle’s fuel economy.
 Once again, weight and aerodynamics have a profound effect on your vehicle’s efficiency.
 When you’re evaluating different vehicles, here’s what you need to know about fuel economy:

 - Automakers have gotten really good at making efficient engines, but there’s a limit.

 - Usually, higher torque and horsepower means lower fuel economy.

 - Vehicle weight and aerodynamics matter a lot!